faceteep/neural-nets-and-flying-saucers/presentation-outline.md

 -
 -

+#### How would we solve the shape problem?

+- Supervised learning
+- large dataset of images and their labels (expected outputs)
+- Algorithm: Nueral Network

+(show video)

 *We'll now look at a model I trained for the research I'll be demoing.
 Specifically I want to demonstrate the exact ML dev ops data scientists follow when developing a new model.*

   ## Demo ML Dev OPs